bios-/aboutbios/README.md

 I like to consider myself a "nu-age" hacker.
 The reasoning behind this as follows.
 I can't be a real "hacker" by definition, because by definition, someone like rms (Richard Stallman) is a real hacker.
 I am also too young to be a real hacker.
 As such, let's call me a nu-age hacker (after nu-disco).
 Or new-age.
 But the first one is more interesting.
 All hail new age hackers!

 Beside living in code, I also like to instruct others in the dark arts (and programming).
 For that extent, I have set up a YouTube channel for teaching various computerstuffs, like programming, music production, graphic art, etc.  You can find it here: [YouTube](http://www.youtube.com/iambios)

+I also really, really like Github.
+And Windows 8.
+And Microsoft.
+But I hate Apple.
+And my 8th grade PE teacher.
+And physical things in general.
+But thats my problem.

+-bios